-People complain all the time that it is too expensive to eat healthy thereby using expense as an excuse, a fucking lame excuse at that to which I say bullshit.
+People complain all the time that it is too expensive to eat healthy thereby using expense as an excuse, which is a lame excuse.
 It is not too expensive to eat healthy no matter your budget.
-All you have to do is walk into the store with a plan before hand to not only shop for good deals, but to go in with a list to get what you actually need instead of walking in to buy a gallon of milk and spending $50 on extra sugar laden snack foods too.
+All you have to do is walk into the store with a plan beforehand to not only shop for good deals, but to go in with a list to get what you actually need instead of walking in to buy a gallon of milk and spending $50 on extra sugar-laden snack foods too.
 When I enter the store, there are already staples which I am going to purchase with every trip, such as meat, eggs, produce and coffee.
 I get my fresh produce after my deli meats and then I venture down every aisle where I look for sale items as I never use coupons.
-Coupons, I found lead me to buying crap I would have never bought in the first place such as prepared spaghetti sauce which stands a good chance of being loaded with sugar.
+Coupons, I found lead me to buying junk that I would have never bought in the first place such as prepared spaghetti sauce which stands a good chance of being loaded with sugar.
 Instead, I buy fresh tomatoes, garlic and seasonings to make my own fresh sauce every time we want pasta.

-Every week, I spend about $150 on groceries which may seem like a lot.
+Every week, I spend about $175 on groceries which may seem like a lot.
 Yet, the extra I spend there is saved because I do not eat fast food, except on the rare occasion where I might get a grilled chicken sandwich or a turkey wrap to hold me over until I get off of the road.
 But those are very rare occasions.
 I also very rarely eat in restaurants, nor do I go out to the Dairy Queen for ice cream.
-I do not miss or crave any of this since once again completely kicking sugar from my diet.
+I do not miss or crave any of this since completely kicking sugar from my diet.
 The other savings which are not so obvious at the store is I do not have any, none, nada, zilch for medical expenses for any ailments which can be prevented by a high protein and low carb diet which prevents inflammation in the body.
 Inflammation being the driver of almost all preventable illnesses brought on by the Standard American Diet, or SAD.
-Fucking sad isn’t it that the acronym for our American diet is SAD?
-Our diet is killing up slowly as a nation and costs us so much unnecessary medical expense which can be totally avoided by stopping unhealthy eating practices, getting enough exercise by getting your ass up and moving.
-Another hidden cost to our sugar laden processed bullshit diet is what obesity does to you not only physically, but mentally too.
-Sure you can save a few bucks in the store buying those fun foods that provide a temporary orgasm in your mouth, but how do you feel when you look at your reflection in the mirror and the shame washes over you because you have no control over your fatness.
+It’s sad isn’t it that the acronym for our American diet is SAD?
+Our diet is killing us slowly as a nation and costs us so much unnecessary medical expense which can be totally avoided by stopping unhealthy eating practices, getting enough exercise by getting up and moving.
+Another hidden cost to our sugar laden processed diet is what obesity does to you not only physically, but mentally too.
+Sure you can save a few bucks in the store buying those fun foods that provide a temporary thrill, but how do you feel when you look at your reflection in the mirror and the shame washes over you because you have no control over your appetite?
 Control, you either consciously or unconsciously gave over to the beast of sweet treats.
 King Sugar rules your soul whether you want to admit it or not.
-So, next time you are in the store and you are thinking about how expensive it is or not to eat healthy, maybe you should slip into the stores bathroom and gaze into the mirror and then decide what is expensive or not.
-What is important to you.
-Losing weight and being healthy, or just the idea of doing it while not actually having the mental fortitude to execut.
+So, next time you are in the store and you are thinking about how expensive it is to eat healthy, maybe you should slip into the stores’ bathroom and gaze into the mirror and then decide what is expensive or not.
+What is important to you, losing weight and being healthy, or just the idea of doing it while not actually having the mental fortitude to execute?